SangbeSID/Statokinetic-Reflex/README.md

 a quantitative diagnosis of human balance.
 This diagnosis will initially be used to prevent the risk of falls in the elderly.
 <br/>
 Once the plateform built, an application was designed using <strong>Labview</strong> to make data acquisition.
+<br/> There is two "py" files, one is with an interface and the other without.
 <br/>
 Here is the program for <strong>data processing</strong>
 <br/><br/>